tomh751/Portfolio-Projects/weekly schedule project/README.md

 Hello!
-In this subfolder you can see all the files that i used for the making of this project, **exept for credential files, in order to keep all data secured.**
+In this subfolder you can see all the files that i used for the making of this project, **except for the credential json files, in order to keep all private data secured.**

 This project was created in order to help all my previous co-workers, including myslef, entring hours in a fast, simple and intuitive program.
 Since the departmant had many students (aproximitily 65), each person would have needed to enter the hours they can give each week into a large table inside of a Google Sheets file.